StarterX4/steamlinuxchecker/README.md

 ./checkuser $SteamID
 ```

-SteamID can be any of the following format:
+SteamID can be any of the following formats:
 * https://steamcommunity.com/id/cprn
 * https://steamcommunity.com/profiles/76561198090757837
 * cprn